-You’ll need to drive sensibly as you’re in control of your friend’s wellbeing as well as your own.
-Driving school cars come with dual control, allowing the instructor to quite literally step in if required.
-Obviously your friend’s car won’t be fitted out in this way so be careful.
+Safety: driving school cars come with dual controls, allowing the instructor to quite literally step in if required.
+Obviously, your friend’s car won’t be fitted out in this way, so you’ll need to be extra careful.